 Men have a biological sex drive but they make conscious choices over how and when they achieve orgasm.
 A man is also influenced by the company he keeps and the society in which he lives.
 Sex involves another person, which makes consent an issue.
-Some women, typically those who lack experience and who are less educated, are more sexually willing than others.
+Some women, those who lack confidence, experience or who are less educated, may be less discerning than others.

 Alfred Kinsey found that younger generations of women were better informed about orgasm.
 They were more inclined to say that orgasm was possible with a lover but at the same time they agreed to have sex less often than older women.
 He suggested that changing attitudes in society and women’s emancipation, meant that younger and more educated men were more inclined to take into account their partner’s lower desire for sex.
 As women gain confidence with age and experience, they are more likely to insist on their own preferences for less regular sexual activity with a lover.

 Research indicates that less educated men are more responsive than educated men.
-That means that overall (including all forms of sexual activity) educated men have fewer orgasms on average than less educated men.
+This means that overall (including all forms of sexual activity) educated men have fewer orgasms on average than less educated men.
 It is strange that something such as education should have an effect on responsiveness.
 Responsiveness is an innate characteristic of the human mind and body.
 It is not determined by environmental factors.
 We need to differentiate between our potential to orgasm and what we actually achieve.
 Our responsiveness (orgasm frequency) depends not only on biological factors but also on our motivate to capitalise on opportunities to engage in sexual activity.
 Men, who are insensitive to women’s lack of responsiveness, are more likely than more sensitive men to continue to insist on intercourse.

 Males with the highest frequencies of masturbation are most often those who become adolescent first.
 These are the males who have the maximum total outlet throughout their lives (Alfred Kinsey 1948)